 Using a checklist has advantages.
 Make your own or use one of our's before every trip.
 It may take a few extra minutes that can have a huge pay-off in the end.

 One of our more interesting service calls involved a Catalina 38 in Vermilion.
 On a Saturday afternoon, we received an urgent call from the dockmaster.
-A couple of guys from Norway had traveled through the canal system from New York, and were on their way to Chicago and ultimately the Mississppi River.
-Although they both spoke Dutch, only one was able to speak very limited English.
+Sailors from Norway had traveled through the canal system from New York, and were on their way to Chicago and ultimately the Mississppi River.
+Only one gentleman spoke very limited Emglish as Dutch was their first language.

 They had pulled into Vermilion because their engine was overheating.
 Using his best guess instincts and the captain's limited English, Jim was able to ascertain that the engine was overheating because the cooler core was plugged.
 Jim found seaweed and pieces of an old impeller blocking coolant flow.
 He was able to clear the seaweed and impeller pieces and installed a seawater strainer to prevent debris from entering the water pump.
 The owner was instructed on keeping the seawater strainer clear and the importance of locating and removing broken impeller pieces.